keithzeng/blog/content/posts/cse202-hw2.md

 ## Problem 4

-Idea:

-For each book we can either start a new shelf by itself and append to the exisiting shelf.
+Idea: for each book we can either start a new shelf by itself and append to the exisiting shelf.
 SO we define a dp array BEST, where BEST[i] stores the best height for stacking the the books from i to n.
 Thus, we start from the last book $b_n$ to $b_1$.

 Assuming each book's width is smaller than W, otherwise there is no solution at all.